otammato/CICD_GitHub_Actions_pipeline_demo/README.md

 <br><br>
-## Manually build and push the project
+## or Manually build and push the project

 ##### build the project
 ```